Changlang district

-Changlang district (Pron:/tʃæŋˈlæŋ/) is a subdivision of the Indian state of Arunachal Pradesh, located south of Lohit district and north of Tirap district.
+Changlang district (/tʃæŋˈlæŋ/) is a subdivision of the Indian state of Arunachal Pradesh, located south of Lohit district and north of Tirap district.
+The district headquarters is Changlang.
 Naga people reside here.
 As of 2011 it is the second most populous district of Arunachal Pradesh (out of 16) after Papum Pare.
 It has become one of the major districts in the area owing to the presence of crude oil, coal and mineral resources in addition to tourism and hydropower.

 History

+The plains, foothills and lower hills of the district were part of the Chutia kingdom while the Tangsas and the Tutsa people inhabited the higher hills.
+The plains fell under Ahom rule in 1524 CE, and a new position, Thaomung Bo-klang (Hatkhowa Gohain), was created to administer the plains region and manage the salt mines, with headquarters in the Mohong region.

+A passage in the chronicle Ahom-Buranji also associates a part of the Patkai frontier near the Dihing river with the former Chutia country.
+In 1775 CE, Nungakham, a Nora chief of the Khamjang province on the border of the former Chutia kingdom or Mung-Tiura, is said to have taken a section of Morans (mentioned as Tumisa) with him in a rebellion against the Hatkhowa Gohain and, after being defeated, took shelter in the hills of the former Chutia country near the Dihing or Nam-jin river, called Doi-mung-Tiura.
+Since Khamjang is associated in later accounts with the Nongjang or Nongyang lake region, identified with the present Lake of No Return near the Patkai frontier, the passage suggests that the remembered Chutia frontier extended into the hill tracts in the present-day Changlang district.
+Moreover, an archaeological site recently discovered near the Longvi area of the district has mason marks similar to those found at Chutia-period sites such as the Tamresari Temple, indicating that the Longvi region may once have formed part of the Chutia territories.

 The district was created on 14 November 1987, when it was split from Tirap district.

-The Indian Government resettled many Chakmas and Hajong here permanently.
-They had fled from East Pakistan, which constructed the Kaptai Dam on their lands displacing hundreds of thousands.
+The Indian Government resettled many Chakmas and Hajong.
+They had fled from East Pakistan, where the Kaptai Dam was constructed on their lands, displacing hundreds of thousands.

 Geography

 Changlang district occupies an area of 4662 km2, comparatively equivalent to Indonesia's Lombok Island.

 It falls in a region that receives high rainfall.
 The region is rich in wildlife with a different kind of flora and fauna.
 The district has both plains and highlands.
 Most of the plains are in the valley of Dihing.
 The area is prone to occasional floods.